juliasut/node-ice-and-fire/README.md

 ## Instructions

-To complete this challenge, you will need to:
+To conquer this challenge, complete the tasks listed below.

-- [ ] Fork and clone this repository
-- [ ] Install dependencies with `npm install`
+Run your server with `npm run server`.
+Use [Postman](https://www.getpostman.com/downloads/) to test your routes.

 ## Part I